U.S. DEPARTMENT OF STATE

 The U.S. Embassy Tirana Albania announces an open competition for organizations to submit applications for the Democracy Commission Small Grants Program.
 Please follow all instructions below.

-The Democracy Commission Small Grants Program, administered by the Public Affairs Section, supports initiatives of local non-governmental organizations (NGOs) engaged throughout Albania in a variety of fields, including:
+The Democracy Commission Small Grants Program, administered by the Public Affairs Section, is soliciting proposals from non-governmental organizations Albania that focus on the priority areas specified below: